Cloud-CV/EvalAI/docs/source/submission.md

 }
 ```

-After the challenges are successfully loaded, it creates a connection with the RabbitMQ Exchange `evalai_submissions` and then listens on the queue `submission_task_queue` with a binding key of `submission.*.*`.
+After the challenges are successfully loaded, it creates a connection with the SQS queue `evalai_submission_queue` and listens to it for new submissions.

 ### How is submission made?